Achievable logoAchievable logo

 Aggressive growth funds

-Aggressive growth funds are also growth funds, but with more risk involved.
-This type of fund invests in common stock that provides a higher potential for return, including stock of small-cap (smaller) companies and companies from volatile or emerging industries.
+Aggressive growth funds are growth funds that take on more risk in pursuit of higher returns.
+They typically invest in common stock with higher return potential, including stock of small-cap companies and companies in volatile or emerging industries.

 Growth & income funds